IRS crackdown on wealthy taxpayers brings in $160 million in back taxes

-(The Hill) – The Internal Revenue Service (IRS) has brought in $160 million in back taxes from wealthy taxpayers, amid a recent push to crack down on top income earners.
+(The Hill) — The Internal Revenue Service has brought in $160 million in back taxes from wealthy taxpayers amid a recent push to crack down on top income earners.

 The agency said Friday that it had collected $122 million from 100 taxpayers, on top of the $38 million it collected from more than 175 high-income earners earlier this year.